-Below are some suggestions for how to organize the body of your essay.
+Below are two suggestions for how to organize the body of a compare/contrast essay.

 The Block Method

 For this method you discuss each character, one at a time.
 It looks something like this:

 - Paragraph 1: You discuss one character and analyze her thoughts, decisions, etc. - Paragraph 2: You discuss the other character, focusing on similar characteristics. - Paragraph 3: You discuss how these characters are different, and you explain why this is.